uwblueprint/project-read-backend/README.md

    ```
 1. Retrieve the environment variables & secrets from the team's Vault (shoutout to the Internal Tools team!).
    1. Follow these [docs](https://www.notion.so/uwblueprintexecs/Secret-Management-2d5b59ef0987415e93ec951ce05bf03e#a93b3e62a9a2459fa4990bf68b3dbc49) to get set up with Vault!
-      - Skip the section *Create a GitHub team* – if you haven't been added to the Github team yet, message @brittanylau on Slack.
+      - Skip the section *Create a GitHub team* – if you haven't been added to the Github team yet, message #project-read-devs on Slack.
       - For the section *Configure dev tools for your project repo*, setup.sh exists in /scripts, so run `./scripts/setup.sh` instead of `./setup.sh`.
    1. Pull the secrets into `.env`:
        ```